Get the flu shot – not the flu

-A: You make an appointment to get a flu shot at any HonorHealth primary care location.
-Flu shots are also available at local pharmacies or through the health department.
-You may want to check with your employer to see if they are offered as an employee benefit, or by attending a local vaccination clinic event in your community.
+A: You can make an appointment to get your annual flu shot at any HonorHealth primary care location.
+Flu shots are also available at local pharmacies or through the Arizona Department of Health Services.
+Other options include checking with your employer to see if they are offered as an employee benefit, or by attending a local vaccination clinic event in your community.

-Who should get a flu shot?
+When should I get my annual flu shot?

 Will a flu shot prevent me from getting COVID-19?

-A: The flu shot won't prevent you from getting COVID-19.
-However, it will help protect you from getting COVID-19 and the flu at the same time.
-If there are fewer cases of the flu, it will also help reduce the strain on our healthcare workers and facilities during the high season for infection.
+A: The flu shot won't prevent you from getting COVID-19, but it will help protect you from getting COVID-19 and the flu at the same time.
+Fewer cases of the flu will help reduce the additional strain on our healthcare workers and facilities during the high season for infection.
 Learn more about COVID-19 vaccines.